Roygrh/esimport/esimport_retention/readme.md

     <S3 bucket name>
 ```

-2. ElasticSearch domain need suitable rights to be able register S3 bucket as snapshot repository.
+2. ElasticSearch domain need suitable rights to be able register S3 bucket as snapshot repository and grant access from lambda function.
-`elasticsearch-domain-template.yaml` has example of rights.
+`elasticsearch-domain-template.yaml` has example how to assign appropriate rights.
 First create IAM role, `S3AccessRole` resource from template.
 Next, add to ElasticSearch domain `AccessPolices` policy that grant create IAM role access to ElasticSearch domain.
 Example of such policy also in `elasticsearch-domain-template.yaml` template file